Alma native Chad Burris wrapping his third show on Broadway, ‘Almost Famous’

-Chad Burris is living every small-town actor's dream.
-He's just wrapping up his third show on Broadway, "Almost Famous," based on the Cameron Crowe movie of the same name.
+Chad Burris has been living every small-town actor's dream.
+He's just wrapped up his third show on Broadway, "Almost Famous," based on the Cameron Crowe movie of the same name.
 Based loosely on Crowe's life, it's the story of a teenager who dreams of becoming a journalist for Rolling Stone magazine in the 1970s.

 Burris' life is based on his own dreams, the ones he first dreamed when he was an Alma student working with the Young Actors Guild.
 His first role with the company was offstage as the dog handler in "Annie," his second on stage in "The Best Christmas Pageant Ever" in 2003.